One sided extendability and p-continuous analytic capacities: Real analyticity on analytic curves

 \begin{defi} Let $L\subset \mathbb{C}$ be a closed set without isolated points.
 A function $f\in C(L)$ belongs to the class of nowhere holomorphically extendable functions defined and continuous on $L$, if there exists no pair of an open disk $D(z_0,r),z_0 \in L, r>0$ and a holomorphic function $F:D(z_0,r)\rightarrow \mathbb{C}, $ such that $F|_{D(z_0,r)\cap L}=f|_{D(z_0,r)\cap L}$. \end{defi}

 \begin{theorem} Let $L\subset \mathbb{C}$ be a closed set without isolated points.
-The class of nowhere holomorphically extendable functions defined and continuous on $L$ is a dense and $ G_\delta $ subset of $ C(L) $. \end{theorem}
+The class of nowhere holomorphically extendable functions of $C(L)$ is a dense and $ G_\delta $ subset of $ C(L) $. \end{theorem}

-\begin{proof} Let $ z_l, l=1,2,3,... $ be a dense in $L$ sequence of points of $L$.
+\begin{proof} Let $ z_l\in L, l=1,2,3,\dots $ be a dense sequence.
 Then the set is a dense $ G_\delta $ subset of $ C(L) $ according to Baire's Theorem.
-This set coincides with the class of nowhere holomorphically extendable functions defined and continuous on $L$, because every holomorphic function on $D(z_0,r)$ becomes bounded if we restrict it on $D(z_0,r')$ for $r'<r$. \end{proof}
+This set coincides with the class of nowhere holomorphically extendable functions of $C(L)$, since every holomorphic function on $D(z_0,r)$ is bounded when restricted on $D(z_0,r')$ for $r'<r$. \end{proof}

 The proof of the above results can be used to prove similar results at some special cases.
 Let $\gamma : I \rightarrow \mathbb{C}$ be a a continuous and locally injective curve, where $I$ is an interval in $\mathbb{R}$ of any type.
-The symbol $\gamma ^*$ will be used instead of $ \gamma(I)$.
+The symbol $\gamma ^*$ will be used instead of $\gamma(I)$.
 It is obvious that $\gamma ^*$ has no isolated points.
-We also recall Definition 2.2 of $C^k(\gamma)$.
+We also recall Definition $2.2$ of $C^k(\gamma)$.